-Acclaimed pianist Ran Dank joins the Phil for its season finale on April 19th,
+Acclaimed pianist Ran Dank joins the Phil for its 40th anniversary season opening on October 16,

-in what will be an unforgettable performance of Beethoven's Fourth Piano Concerto.
+in what will be an unforgettable performance of Beethoven's Second Piano Concerto.

 Tickets can be purchased here.